How to Use a Pimple Patch (the Right Way) For Your Best Results

 Crumm adds his instructions on how to apply one.
 “Start with a clean, dry face and gently wash the area around the pimple with a mild cleanser,” he explains.

-Crumms explains, “Once you’re done, gently peel off the patch and dispose of it.”
+Crumms finishes, “Once you’re done, gently peel off the patch and dispose of it.”

 Do you pop a pimple before using a patch?